State Department Orders More Than Half Its Staff Out Of Cuba After 'Specific Attacks'

 "We believe U.S. citizens may also be at risk and warn them not to travel to Cuba," it added.

-The embassy would lose about 60 percent of its staff as a result of the order, the official said.
+The embassy would lose about 60 percent of its staff as a result of the order, a senior State Department official said during a background briefing.
 The Associated Press reports that roughly 50 Americans are stationed at the Havana embassy.

 NPR's Michele Kelemen reports that the State Department is also suspending visa services at the embassy in Havana indefinitely.

 When news of the attacks went public in August, the State Department ordered the expulsion of two Cuban diplomats.
-At the time, Cuba fired back, saying it had never allowed its soil to be used for actions against diplomats and called the U.S. decision "unjustified and baseless."
+At the time, Cuba fired back, saying it had never allowed its soil to be used for actions against diplomats and calling the U.S. decision "unjustified and baseless."